Our Insights > All Insights | Business Law | Legal News

 To ensure compliance, companies must understand the specific reporting timelines set by the CTA for various types of entities:

 • Companies Existing Before January 1, 2024: These companies must file their initial beneficial ownership information (BOI) reports by January 1, 2025.
-This gives them a full year to comply with the new regulations.

 • Companies Formed or Registered Between January 1, 2024 and December 31, 2024: Companies established during this period have 90 days from their formation or registration date to file their initial BOI reports.
 This shorter timeline emphasizes the need for prompt attention to compliance requirements.